PDR MEMBER LOGIN:

 Under sterile conditions, dissolve the indocyanine green powder with Sterile Water for Injection.
 The amount of Sterile Water for Injection to be used is determined by the procedure to be performed.

-For hepatic function studies, dilute 25 mg indocyanine green with 5 mL of Sterile Water for Injection (5 mg/mL).
+For hepatic function studies, dilute 25 mg indocyanine green with 5 mL of Sterile Water for Injection to yield 5 mg/mL.

-For ophthalmic angiograms, dilute up to 40 mg indocyanine green with 2 mL of Sterile Water for Injection (up to 20 mg/mL).
+For ophthalmic angiograms, dilute up to 40 mg indocyanine green with 2 mL of Sterile Water for Injection to yield 20 mg/mL.

 Discard the solution if the product precipitates.